helenarichie/helenarichie.github.io/_posts/2021-01-10-Cholla's-New-Dust-Model.md

 ![Sputtering Analytic Solution](/assets/img/posts/sputtering_numerical.png)

 Here, the solid lines show the analytical solution and the dashed lines show the numerical solution.
-The timescale for sputtering to occur depends on gas temperature, so for cooler gas sputtering has little effect on the dust content of a fluid.
-However, in higher temperature gas (like \\( T=10^5~K \\) and up), sputtering becomes important at around \\( T=10^8~\text{kyr} \\) and even sooner for higher temperatures.
+The timescale for sputtering to occur depends on gas temperature, so for cooler gas, sputtering has little effect on the dust content of a fluid.
+However, in higher temperature gas (\\( \sim T=10^5~K \\) and up), sputtering becomes important at around \\( T=10^8~\text{kyr} \\) and even sooner for higher temperatures.
 In general, on the time-scales we're interested in, sputtering only takes place in the hottest gas, as expected.

 For gas-phase metal accretion, the forward-Euler solution gave the following evolution of density: